THashimoto27/DTE_1st/README.md

 ## a.
 Restriction on Human

 ### a.1 Eye sight and angle

+Gerald (1983) shows the example of the mathematical analysis of visual acuity by Shellen, which is

 $$
 w_S=1.45 \times 10^{-5}\times S \times d
 $$

+where $w_s$ is the lenght or width of the object, is $S$ is the measure of the vision($S$/20), and d is the distance between their eyes and the object.

 ### a.2 Walk speed